 How did you come up with Chintzy's character?

-The circus’s messenger parrot is by far the most popular character with kid readers.
-(And also one of my favorites to write about!)
+The circus’s messenger parrot is by far the most popular character with kid readers, and she’s also one of my favorites to write about.
 Chintzy was inspired by my own housemate, an African Grey parrot named Spook the Bird.

 My family adopted Spook on Halloween.
 She’s gray, like a ghost, and that’s how she got her name.
 But her bright red tail became the inspiration for Chintzy’s red feathers.